PentoHQ/pento-time/README.md

 - Go to the root directory and run `docker-compose up`

 This starts both the client and the server with automatic reloading when saving.

+## Next steps to make app production ready

+### Must haves
+- Add a persistent database for the application
+- Implement authentication and access control logic, so users can identify themselves and only access their resources
+- Implement validation for the API, including a coherent definition of response status codes
+- Implement proper logging for the API
+- Improve error handling on the Client
+- Write unit and acceptance tests for both services
+- Implement and setup a CI/CD pipeline for test and deployment automation

+### Nice to haves
+- Implement the logic to use environment variables
+- Separate the docker configuration for each service
+- Add linting in the CI/CD pipeline